JavaTMP/JavaTMP/JavaTMP-Blockchain/Mastering Bitcoin/readme.md

 witness programs.
 By looking at the length of the hash, a wallet can determine what type of witness program it is, P2WPKH or P2WSH.

+### Upgrading to Segregated Witness

+For P2WPKH and P2WSH payment types, both the sender and the recipient wallets need to be upgraded to be able to use segwit.
+Furthermore, the sender’s wallet needs to know that the recipient’s wallet is segwit-aware.

+#### Embedding Segregated Witness inside P2SH

+Both forms of witness scripts, P2WPKH and P2WSH, can be embedded in a P2SH address.
+The first is noted as P2SH(P2WPKH) and the second is noted as P2SH(P2WSH).

+#### Pay-to-Witness-Public-Key-Hash inside Pay-to-Script-Hash

+P2SH(P2WPKH) is a Pay-to-Witness-Public-Key-Hash witness program, embedded inside a Pay-to-Script-Hash script, so that it can be used by a wallet that is not aware of segwit.

+Sender’s wallet constructs a P2WPKH witness program with Receiver’s public key.
+This witness program is then hashed and the resulting hash is encoded as a P2SH script.
+The P2SH script is converted to a bitcoin address, one that starts with a “3,”

+#### Pay-to-Witness-Script-Hash inside Pay-to-Script-Hash
+a P2WSH witness program for a multisig script or other complicated script can be embedded inside a P2SH script and address, making it possible for any wallet to make payments that are segwit compatible.

 ## References

 Mastering Bitcoin by Andreas M. Antonopoulos (O’Reilly).
 Copyright 2017 Andreas M.